hiperwalk/hiperwalk/docs/tutorial/index.rst

 This state corresponds to the walker on vertex 5 with the coin pointing to vertex 6
-(keep in mind that the vertex labels range from 0 to 10).
+(keep in mind that the vertex numbers range from 0 to 10).

 To run the simulation, we must specify the initial state and the number of steps